jeblad/TemplateData/README.md

 ```
 ## Documentation

-There are a separate generated [TemplateData references](https://jeblad.github.io/TemplateData/mw.templatedata.html) for the [source docs](docs/).
+There are a separate [TemplateData references](https://jeblad.github.io/TemplateData/mw.templatedata.html) generated from the [source docs](./docs/).
 The generated docs are made by [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html).

 Individual parts will be documented as necessary in the [wiki](https://github.com/jeblad/TemplateData/wiki) at Github, with a local repo placed in the [topics](./topics) subfolder.